jimhigson/oboe.js/writing/main/5_Implementation.md

 be downloaded until they are needed.

 AMD is mostly of interest to web applications with a central hub but also some rarely used parts.
+For example, most visits to online banking will not need to create standing orders so it is better if this part is loaded on-demand than eagerly.
 Oboe does not fit this profile: everybody who uses it will use all of the library.
 Regardless, I hoped to use `optimise` to generate my combined Javascript file.
-Even after optimisation, Require's design necessitates that calls to `require` stay in the code and that the require.js run-time component is available to handle these calls.
-For a micro-library a ???k overhead was too large to accommodate.
-Overall, Require seems more suited to developing stand-alone applications than programming libraries.
+Even after optimisation, Require's design necessitates that calls to `require` stay in the code and that the Require run-time component is available to handle them.
+Require's 5k would also have more than doubled Oboe's size.
+Overall, Require seems more suited to programmers creating stand-alone applications than library authors.

 Having abandoned Require, I decided to pick up the simplest tool which could possibly work.
 With only 15 source files and a fairly sparse